bips-hb/ConNIS_results/README.md

 (the heavy work is done in `<method>Analysis.R` by parallel computation)

 :exclamation: While the number of workers is set in `dataSimulation.R`, the cluster type is set to `PSOCK` in all `<method>Analysis.R` scripts.
-If you want to use a fork approach for parallelization (e.g. `mclapply` or `makeForkCluster`) scripts have to be modified individually.
+If you want to use a fork approach for parallelization (e.g. `mclapply` or `makeForkCluster`), scripts have to be modified individually.

 ## Run real world analyses
 Run the scripts `realworld_<strain>.R`.
 Performances will be saved in `performance/`.